Poppy Playtime - Chapter 4

 During the greybox phase, I was responsible for assembling all game levels into a common world space, involving:

-• Editing level greyboxes to fix various issues, such as clipping between levels, geometry misalignments, visual and pathway blockers, etc.
+Editing individual level greyboxes to fix various conflicts, such as clipping between levels, geometry misalignments, visual and pathway blockers, etc.

 In a few locations, I had authority over splicing and rearranging sections of some levels to fix major environment clipping.
 At most level connection points, I also took authority to exercise my own creativity while blending spaces together in a cohesive and natural manner.
 These efforts paved the way for level streaming, Environment Art, Design, Animation, Audio, etc. to completely realize the full game world.